-When this decision has been made, the Referee, accompanied by another official, will explain to the challenging coach why the ruling/enforcement has or has not been changed and provide all relevant information regarding the status of the game (spot, down, time) to them.
-This information will then also be given to the opposing head coach.
+When this decision has been made, the Referee, accompanied by another official, will explain to the challenging team why the ruling/enforcement has or has not been changed and provide all relevant information regarding the status of the game (spot, down, time) to them.
+This information will then also be given to the opposing team.